arunsivaramanneo/GPU-Viewer/README.md

 ## PLANNED DEVELOPMENT

-1. OpenGL SPIRV Support (Provided glxinfo gets updated to show SPIRV details or any other Command line)
+1. OpenGL SPIR Support (Provided glxinfo gets updated to show SPIRV details or any other Command line)

 ## IMPORTANT